Tableau helps you see, understand and protect your data.

 Best Practices for Tableau customers

-Apart from following the security hardening best practices for Tableau Server, the best thing our customers can do to reduce their exposure under GDPR is to not collect or store personal data that isn’t needed.
+Apart from following the security hardening best practices for Tableau Server, the best thing our customers can do to reduce their exposure under any privacy law is to not collect or store personal data that isn’t needed.

 Additionally, customers should ensure that only those people who have the need to see personal data are able to do so.
 The rich permissions settings on Tableau Server and Tableau Online allow control of which assets users are able to access, such as sites, workbooks, worksheets, and data sources.